codewithyasho/iris-webapp/README.md

-# iris-webapp
-This is the simple SVM based Machine Learning Model trained and tested on iris dataset.
 # 🌸 Iris Flower Classifier (Streamlit Web App)

 This is a simple web app built with **Streamlit** and **scikit-learn** to predict the species of an Iris flower based on user input.